thearyadev/MSRF/README.md

 The project has a few components to deploying for development.
 - Database: Pocketbase
-- Flask Server / Farmer Scripts
+- Flet (Flutter) Server / Farmer Scripts
 - Chromedriver (for selenium)